Stylback/home-server/README.md

 --------------------

-## Multimedia collection management with Arr
+## Multimedia collection management with *Arr

-In this section we will go over some of the [Arr-apps](https://wiki.servarr.com/): Prowlarr, Radarr, Lidarr, Sonarr and Jellyseerr.
+In this section we will be implementing a full suite of *Arr apps, adding a high degree of automation to our media collection.
+We will be looking at Prowlarr, Radarr, Lidarr, Sonarr, Jellyseerr and finally Bazarr.

 <details><summary>Click to expand</summary>
 <p>

 ### Part 1: Index management with Prowlarr

-[Prowlarr](https://hotio.dev/containers/prowlarr/) is an indexer manager that integrates with other arr-apps.
+[Prowlarr](https://github.com/Prowlarr/Prowlarr/) is an indexer manager that integrates with other *Arr-apps.
+We will be using [hotio's](https://hotio.dev/containers/prowlarr/) Docker image, get started by making the directory structure:

-Make a directory:

 ```sh
 sudo mkdir -p /srv/prowlarr/config
 ```

-Make a docker-compose.yml file:
+Make a `docker-compose.yml` file:

 ```sh
 sudo nano /srv/prowlarr/docker-compose.yml